 The Green Book Walking Tour is led by All That Philly Jazz Director Faye Anderson, a storyteller who is passionate about uncovering hidden and forgotten stories.

-The Green Book walking tour is on pause during the coronavirus pandemic.
-To schedule a Mapping the Green Book in Philadelphia presentation, contact Faye at firstname.lastname@example.org.
+To be added to the mailing list for the walking tour schedule, arrange a group tour, or schedule a Mapping the Green Book in Philadelphia presentation, contact Faye at email@example.com.